 5- L-Cut and J-Cut

 Together the L-cut and J-cut form a pair of cuts that are extremely useful in narratives.
 If you use the L-cut, you will cut to a new clip but still hear the audio from the initial clip.
-On the other hand with the J-cut you’ll start listening to the sound from the new clip first, and then cut to it afterward.
+On the other hand with the J-cut you’ll start listening to the sound from the new clip first, and then cut to it afterwards.

 The reason why the L-cut and J-cut are essential is that they can help preserve the flow of a video by knitting its audio together.
 That is the reason why both these cuts are frequently used when editing videos that contain conversations, as they allow you to move from one clip to another without interrupting the flow of the conversation itself.